Continuous Manufacturing/Production

 Summary

-With equipment downtime restricted to infrequent maintenance shutdowns, the design of a comprehensive maintenance strategy – supported by targeted data collection and analysis using a modern computerized maintenance management system – are the minimum components required to create a sustainable continuous production system.
+Maintenance shutdowns on a continuous production facility are always high-pressure events.
+In order to make this method a success, a comprehensive maintenance strategy supported by data and a modern computerized maintenance management system is the minimum required to create a sustainable continuous production system.

 Related Content